EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 print("Total count for ipairs: " .. count);
 ```

-I downloaded and compiled version 2.0 of imapfilter and ran the above code, knowing that there were exactly two emails in my inbox that had a subject containing the string 'bats':
+I downloaded and compiled version 2.0 of imapfilter and ran the above code, knowing that there were exactly two emails in my inbox that had a subject containing the string ‘bats’:

 ```bash
 [~/code/imapfilter-2.0] ./imapfilter -c ~/.imapfilter/test.lua